Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-We obtain the quantum mechanical ground state on finite clusters using matrix product state (MPS) based DMRG calculations \cite{DMRG_White,tenpy}.
+We obtain the quantum mechanical ground state on finite clusters using matrix product state (MPS) based DMRG calculations \cite{DMRG_White,tenpy}. \addt{We work with fixed particle number and total $S_z=0$}.
 On a given system size, DMRG is limited only by finite bond dimension, when this is inadequate DMRG favors low entanglement states such as those with broken translational symmetry.
 Given the 1-D nature of the MPS which is used to ``snake through" a 2-D system, the accuracy of DMRG is typically limited on systems with periodic boundaries (torus in 2D) or those with long correlation lengths~\cite{Stoudenmire_White_review_2012}.
 On the other hand, the torus geometry has the advantage of having no boundary effects and so is possibly more representative of the thermodynamic limit.
 Thus we interpret the results of our bond dimension-limited runs on tori, that favor symmetry-broken states with low entanglement, to be genuinely representative of the underlying physics, despite them not being exact eigenstates.
 To supplement these results and build confidence in our results, we have carried out additional DMRG calculations on cylinders.
-The quasi-1D nature of the cylinders, while conducive for DMRG, is known to affect the physics especially if the length of the cylinder is taken to be much larger than its width~\cite{Sandvik_cylinders_2012}.
-Given these caveats, we do arrive at similar qualitative conclusions on cylinders, see additional results and discussion in Appendix \ref{sec:app_B}.
+The quasi-1D nature of the cylinders, while conducive for DMRG, is known to affect the physics especially if the length of the cylinder is taken to be much larger than its width~\cite{Sandvik_cylinders_2012}. \addt{Despite} these caveats, we arrive at similar qualitative conclusions on cylinders, see additional results and discussion in \addt{Supplementary Note 2}.